pingcap/docs-cn/reference/performance/understanding-the-query-execution-plan.md

 * `loops` is the number of times the operator was called from the parent operator.

 * `rows` is the total number of rows that were returned by this operator.
-So for example, you can compare the accuracy of the `count` column to `rows`/`loops` in the `execution_info` column to assess how accurate the query optimizer's estimations are.
+So for example, you can compare the accuracy of the `count` column to `rows` in the `execution_info` column to assess how accurate the query optimizer's estimations are.

 ### Example usage